 Reliable Men and Women—2 Timothy 2:2

 Perhaps Paul also had in mind the people who Timothy was to train for teaching ministries.
 In the previous chapter Paul had written: “And the things you have heard me say in the presence of many witnesses entrust ‘to reliable people’ (pistois anthrōpois) who will also be qualified to teach others” (2 Tim.
 2:2).
 Being reliable and having a good handle on apostolic teaching are two more qualifications for Christian ministry.
-These two qualifications apply to both men and women.

 It was the knowledge of Jewish sacred literature that had helped Timothy to find salvation in Messiah Jesus.
 And a knowledge of these scriptures, as well as apostolic teaching, were vital to Timothy’s current ministry.
 While stationed in Ephesus, Timothy was surrounded by pagan and profane influences outside the church, but also inside the church.
 So it was vital that he discern between good and bad teaching, between the sacred and profane.